Alfapalooza/SoftwareChallenge-URLShortener/README.md

-# Play Seed Project
+# URL Shortener

-This is a starter application that gives you everything you need to start building a Play framework application.
-Please see the documentation at https://www.playframework.com/documentation/latest/Home for more details.
+This basic web application provides a web client to shorten urls, simply provide it a url and you will get a unique token that references the provided url.

 ## Running